Benign overfitting beyond prediction: The ordinary least squares interpolator: The ordinary least squares (OLS) estimator

-The primary focus in this paper lies within the high-dimensional, overparameterized regime with $n \le p$.
-As needed, we impose the following assumption on $\bX$. \begin{enumerate}[label=(\texttt{B\arabic*})] \item $\bX$ has full row rank, i.e., $\rank(\bX) = n$. \end{enumerate} Assumption \ref{assump:row_rank} holds only if $n \leq p$.
+Assumption \ref{assump:row_rank} holds only if $n \leq p$.
 It implies that $\colsp(\bX) = \RR^n$ and $\min_{\bbeta' \in \RR^p} \| \by - \bX \bbeta' \|_2^2 = 0$.
 Consequently, for any $\bbeta \in \cS$, the relationship $y_i = \langle \bx_i, \bbeta \rangle$ holds for all $i \in [n]$, i.e., every solution in $\cS$ ``interpolates'' the in-sample data.
 By contrast, the classical regime with Assumption~\ref{assump:column_rank} yields a solution that can have nontrivial in-sample residuals.
-Under Assumption \ref{assump:row_rank}, we refer to any $\bbeta \in \cS$ as the ``OLS interpolator'', acknowledging their interpolating property.
-We specifically designate the minimum $\ell_2$-norm solution as the ``minimum $\ell_2$-norm OLS interpolator."
-Henceforth, the ``OLS interpolator'' will refer to the minimum $\ell_2$-norm OLS interpolator $\hbbeta$ (Definition~\ref{defn:min_ols}) unless explicitly stated otherwise.
+Under Assumption \ref{assump:row_rank}, every $\bbeta \in \cS$ is an interpolating solution.
+To remove any ambiguities, this work focuses on the minimum $\ell_2$-norm solution $\hbbeta$ (Definition~\ref{defn:min_ols}), which we will refer as the ``OLS interpolator'' for convenience.